IDMNYU/CreativeCodingFall2021_KatherineBennett/Sketch_1.md

 #### Key aspects:

+* Think: density and diversity of shapes.
+Take up the entire sketch window
 * On the https://processing.org/reference/, utilize the listings under: 2D Primitives, Curves, Attributes, Vertex, and Color
 * Use a variety of different shapes, and different sizes
 * Create your own shapes using beginShape(), vertex(), endShape()